 Flukinger published and lectured extensively in the fields of regional, cultural, and contemporary photography and the history of art and photography, and produced or participated in nearly 80 exhibitions.
 Some of his publications focused on the Ransom Center’s Gernsheim collection and other twentieth-century artists and photographers Arnold Newman, Fritz Henle, and David Douglas Duncan.

 Folch was an intern in the Office of the Associate Librarian, where she provided general support for Ransom Center programs and services.
 She was a graduate student in the Program in Comparative Literature at The University of Texas at Austin.

-Ground coordinates the Ransom Center’s research fellowship program and assists with the planning and implementation of other academic programs, including the biennial Flair Symposium.
-She is also a graduate student in the School of Architecture at The University of Texas at Austin, focusing on architectural history and its representation in museums and archives.
+Ground coordinated the Ransom Center’s research fellowship program and assisted with the planning and implementation of other academic programs, including the biennial Flair Symposium.
+She was also a graduate student in the School of Architecture at The University of Texas at Austin, focusing on architectural history and its representation in museums and archives.

 Michael Gilmore, Library Assistant

 Gilmore was a Library Assistant in the Cataloging Department from 1982-1989.
 He rejoined the Ransom Center in 2013 as a Library Assistant in the Reading Room.
 He is the author of two books of poetry, Lyrika (1982) and Restless Astronomy (2008).